What Does a Registered Psychologist Actually Do? A Straightforward Guide

 The primary responsibilities include:

-• Assessment and evaluation: Clinical interviews, behavioral observations, and psychological testing
+Assessment and evaluation: Clinical interviews, behavioural observations, and psychological testing

-• Professional consultation: Coordinating with psychiatrists, physicians, social workers
+Professional consultation: Coordinating with psychiatrists, physicians, and other professionals

 This list might suggest neat, sequential phases.
 The reality is more integrated.